 Your clients will often need to set up a temporary workspace while getting their gear installed and tested.
 Providing conference rooms or desk space for development and testing and other amenities for clients when they come onsite is often forgotten, but an important value add.

-These facilities can also serve your own needs, when hosting data center tours, interviewing personnel, and having planning meetings for onboarding new customers.
+These facilities can also serve your needs when hosting data center tours, interviewing personnel, and planning meetings for onboarding new customers.

 3. Modular, Adaptable Racking

-Scalability to provide higher tiers of service, ranging from colocation to managed, and fully managed Network Operating Center (NOC) monitored services, requires a facility which can be configured in multiple different ways.
-Racks which can be expanded and clustered, to adapt to changing capacity requirements is important.
+Scalability to provide higher service tiers, ranging from colocation to managed and fully managed Network Operating Center (NOC) monitored services, requires a facility that can be configured in multiple ways.
+Racks which can be expanded and clustered to adapt to changing capacity requirements are important.

 4. A Strong Foundation

-Just like structural elements, the concrete foundation which supports a data center is vital.
-For purposes of load bearing, lessening the impact of earthquakes, and providing opportunities for raised floors for cabling are elements of construction which should be considered early in the design process.
+Like structural elements, the concrete foundation supporting a data center is vital.
+For purposes of load bearing, lessening the impact of earthquakes, and providing opportunities for raised floors for cabling are elements of construction that should be considered early in the design process.

 5. Fire Detection and Suppression Equipment

-With all the electrical systems which power a data center and the backup systems, should primary systems fail, wet and dry fire suppression equipment needs to be widely available.
-Smoke and fire detection systems need to alert both onsite staff as well as local first responders to prevent extensive damage.
+With all the electrical systems that power a data center and the backup systems, should primary systems fail, wet and dry fire suppression equipment needs to be widely available.
+To prevent extensive damage, smoke and fire detection systems must alert onsite staff and local first responders.

 6. Site Logistics Costs

 Where a data center is located relative to local airports, shipping routes, telecommunications infrastructure, and power lines are all considerations outside of a data center proper.
-Should you need to arrange for significant new cabling and the excavation costs to go with it, you could need to significantly adjust your construction budget.
+Should you need to arrange for significant new cabling and the excavation costs to go with it, you could need to adjust your construction budget significantly.

 Data center construction costs involve much more than cabling, cooling, and power.
-Though these three elements amount to a significant portion of your investment, key expenses also hinge on the factors of:
+Though these three elements amount to a significant portion of your investment, key expenses also hinge on the following factors:

-Have we missed data center construction costs which you feel are critical to a successful data center build?
+Have we missed data center construction costs that you feel are critical to a successful data center build?
 Tell us about them in the Comments section below.